An overwhelming choice

 I will compare the platforms using the different criteria.

-We’ll first examine the loans themselves : loans volume, interest rate, projects diversity, and cash-flow regularity.
+We’ll first examine the loans themselves : loans volume, interest rate, projects diversity, cash-flow regularity.
+The availability of a buyback guarantee will be another criterion.

 Then, the platform’s track record will evaluate how many projects were already successfully exited.